Sabina Vajrača

 Golden Apple for Best Short, BHFF (2020) ~ Variables

-DGA Student Awards Grand Prize (2019) ~ Variables
+DGA Student Awards Grand Prize Winner (2019) ~ Variables

 Student Academy Awards Semifinalist (2019) ~ Variables